gradido/gradido_blockchain_connector/README.md

 - It generate and stores ed25519 public and private key pair for user, but the private key will be stored only encrypted with user password.
 - It sign and send Gradido Transactions via Iota into to blockchain
-- store sended transactions in memory and has interface for [Gradido Node](https://github.com/gradido/gradido_node) to tell that pending transaction was confirmed or rejected
+- store sended transactions in memory and has interface for [Gradido Node](https://github.com/gradido/gradido_node) to tell that pending transaction was confirmed or rejected [Read more](https://gradido.github.io/gradido_blockchain_connector/classmodel_1_1_pending_transactions.html)
 - use JWT Token for authenticated json requests

 ## Getting Started